yonglehou/Conduit/readme.md

 Conduit abstracts the service bus implementation and currently has 1 implementation on top of MassTransit.
 New service bus implementations are possible.
 Developing with Conduit you shouldn't need to talk to the service bus directly.

-EDA is the core of Conduit's design.
-It contains a local message bus (Event Aggregator) and the service bus to make this very simple for writing distributed EDA driven services.

 Publishing a message is a 2 stage process (under the hood automatically for you).
 Messages are published to the local message bus and ConduitComponents who subscribe to the message within your Conduit will receive